Who we are

 Storytellers of Canada – Conteurs du Canada acknowledges that First Peoples of Canada have been telling stories on this land and about this land for millennia.
 Storytellers of Canada acknowledges with respect and honour, the traditional territories of the many Nations of Indigenous peoples of Canada.
 We are proud to promote storytelling which reflects diversity and intangible cultural heritage, by sharing the roots of storytelling as an oral tradition to pass on to future generations.

 As a national organization, we recognize the uniqueness of each region’s territories and the groups that practice storytelling therein.
 We express the hope that by listening to each other’s stories, we will find ways to live together in greater harmony and to work together to respect and protect this land for future generations.

 Storytellers of Canada – Conteurs du Canada (SC-CC) statement to honor the 215 children whose remains were discovered at the Kamloops Residential School, British Columbia

 Celebrating Storytellers of Canada/Conteurs du Canada

-Storytellers of Canada/Conteurs du Canada (SC-CC) was founded in 1993 as a result of a national meeting in Montreal instigated by Rosalyn Cohen.
+Storytellers of Canada/Conteurs du Canada (SC-CC) was founded in 1993 as a result of a national meeting in Montreal, in 1992, instigated by Rosalyn Cohen.
 Since then, SC-CC holds an national conference in a different location each year.
 In 2000, SC-CC was incorporated as a Non-Profit Organization and received its National Arts Service Organization designation.